davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 plots hourly precipitation histogram for all cities
 * OpenMeteoEDA_202306_v006 plots maximum hourly precipitation by day histogram for a single city

+### Expansions week of 24-AUG-2026
+* OpenMeteoEDA_202306_v006 plots maximum hourly precipitation by day histogram for a second city